RoboticPea/mteverest/README.md

 This solution demonstrates:
 - Time-series weather ingestion
 - Data virtualization in OneLake
-- Engineering pipelines using Dataflows & PySpark
+- Engineering pipelines using PySpark
 - ML models for summit success prediction
 - A Power BI report for expedition intelligence